aaronfranco/zincplatform/README.md

 ## Iteration One
 My plan is to create a basic website hosting a single product.
 The site will cover all core requirements of the challenge with a focus on the core best practices approach as well as all functionality.
 Once this is completed using TDD, further iterations will be create to add more features to the application and improve styling.

+* working on the API section of the functionality, I plan to start by implementing the REST requests in the controller and rendered to a partial in the main product view.
+Once this is completed, I can refactor into a GEM if time allows.